js-works/js-reactive/README.md

   [js-spec](https://github.com/js-works/js-spec) can be used.

-- As the component's meta data is defined separated from the component logic, it's easier to implement other compont logic programming paradigms as they do not have to care about component meta data and context injections any longer.
+- As the component's meta data is defined separated from the component logic, it's easier to implement other component logic programming paradigms as they do not have to care about component meta data and context injections any longer.

   ```jsx